Best Exterior Paint Sprayer in 2026: Top Airless Picks

 How long does it take to spray paint a house exterior?

-What size tip should I use for exterior house paint?
+What tip size for exterior house paint?

 Can I use an HVLP sprayer for exterior house painting?